 By Somali K Chakrabarti ‘Anything that can go wrong will go wrong,’ says the Murphy ’s Law.
 Many of you would have heard of Murphy’s Law, which states that we cannot stop an in-opportunity from happening, if it is supposed to happen.
 True!
 Lately, Murphy decided to strike on my blog.
 Last weekend, all of a sudden, I found myself locked out of WordPress, for no apparent fault.
 How frustrating!
 Murphy didn’t stop at that and cast its evil spell on my keyboard, and mouse as well.
 So, there I went on a short blogging hiatus.
 Thankfully, the problem has now been sorted out with the help of WordPress support.
 But, I won’t complain further, for the short break actually worked as a bogging detox and gave me much to write about.
 Here, I am back with an account of a cool jazzy evening spent watching the performance of the Russian jazz maestro Igor Butman and his quartet.

 By Somali K Chakrabarti One of the benefits of being a part of the blogosphere is that you readily come across a wealth of information shared by people from their own experiences.
-During my entire stay in Mumbai, though I have been to a number of Chinese restaurants, I had never heard about any Chinese temple in Mumbai, till I came across this post in We Travel Solo about the only Chinese temple in Mumbai.
+During my entire stay in Mumbai, though I have been to a number of Chinese restaurants, I had never heard about any Chinese temple in Mumbai, till I came across a blog post about the only Chinese temple in Mumbai.
 So off we went to explore the temple on the weekend.

 By Somali K Chakrabarti After it rained throughout night, the sun showed up the next morning.
 As we had ventured to the South of Goa on the earlier day, we decide to head straight to the forts and beaches of North Goa.
 The remnants of the forts that once guarded the coastline still attract many visitors.
 Though the Portuguese forts were mostly functional forts, without the architectural finesse or ornate carvings found in the Mughal forts, yet one can’t help marveling at their construction.
 The sturdy bastions have withstood the lashing of the sea waves for over 4 centuries and still continue to do so.